Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 1. The user changes the game difficulty: The player will be able to choose from a number of difficulties during a level or before he/she decides to start a level.
 The difficulty will be increased by increasing the speed at which the enemies move, decreasing the character’s movement speed and jump distance, making the character smaller, among many other things.
 This could be its own class.

-2. The user’s character loses all lives: Whenever the character loses all of its lives, the game will be over and the player will have to start from the beginning if he/she decides to keep playing.
-This would stop the game and display a screen with options of either quitting the game or restarting.
-This could be its own class.
+2. Pause/Play.
+The user selects “pause” during any level of the game.
+All game movements will be paused so the user may take a break.
+When the user selects “play”, all game movements will resume as usual.

 3. The user’s character collides with a powerup: Whenever the character collides with a powerup, the powerup will be applied to the character depending on what the powerup’s effect is.
 We will most likely add a number of powerups, such as one that makes the character grow in size or invincible for a certain amount of time.
 This could be a method that would be a part of the Engine API as well, maybe as part of the Collidable class.